-Medications do not need to be crushed.
-Large pills should be split in half.
-Over time, you will be able to take large pills.
-Capsules and extended release medications should be avoided.
-Your primary care physician can help you find alternatives for after surgery.
 Showering - You may shower after surgery.
 The glue on your incisions is water-proof.
 However, do not let the spray hit directly on the incision site.
-Do not soak in a tub, swimming pool, lake, etc. until the skin glue has fallen off and your incisions are closed.
+Do not soak in a tub, or swim in a swimming pool, lake, ocean, etc. until the skin glue has fallen off, and your incisions are closed.
 You do not need to apply anything to the incisions.
-Please call the office if any of the incisions look infected (draining pus, redness around the incision, or fever over 101 degrees.
+Please call the office if any of the incisions look infected (foul-smelling drainage, redness around the incision, or fever over 100.4 degrees).